Bacterial capsule: Function

+The bacterial capsule serves as a shield, giving protection from toxins, and from drying out.
+Capsules allow adhesion to surfaces and help enable the bacteria to evade the host immune system.
+The water content in the capsule gives the protection against drying out.
 The capsule is considered a virulence factor because it enhances the ability of bacteria to cause disease (e.g. prevents phagocytosis).
 The capsule can protect cells from engulfment by eukaryotic cells, such as macrophages.
 A capsule-specific antibody may be required for phagocytosis to occur.
-Capsules also contain water which protects the bacteria against desiccation.
 They also exclude bacterial viruses and most hydrophobic toxic materials such as detergents.
 Immunity to one capsule type does not result in immunity to the other types.
 Capsules also help cells adhere to surfaces.
+In many bacterial species capsule can have a negative effect on biofilm formation (especially in bacteria with very thick or "hypermucoviscous" capsules).
+A thick biofilm can interfere with the function of adhesins (like pili or fimbriae) necessary for the initial attachment to a surface, which is a critical step for biofilm formation.
 As a group where the capsule is present they are known as polysaccharide encapsulated bacteria or encapsulated bacteria.

 Diversity

 The capsule is found most commonly among gram-negative bacteria: